abnamrocoesd/neo4j-data-migrations/README.md

 - forward {async Function} Forward migration script, requires a `driver` parameter.
 - backward {async Function} Backwards migration script, requires a `driver` parameter.

 The `driver` parameter is used to handle neo4j migrations.
+It accepts a `database` parameter to select a database.

 Example migration file: